Developing An Alcohol Use Disorder

-According to SAMHSA’s study, 17.5 percent of miners reported heavy alcohol use during the past month; this was the highest percentage of alcohol abuse among all industries studied.
-Most miners work long, irregular hours and the work is physically demanding, isolated and dangerous.
-Mental health issues, especially depression, is on the rise in this field, leading some miners to self-medicate with alcohol.
+According to SAMHSA’s study, 17.5% of miners reported heavy alcohol use during the past month; this was the highest percentage of alcohol abuse among all industries studied.
+Most miners work long, irregular hours; the work is physically demanding, isolated, and dangerous.
+Mental health issues, especially depression, are on the rise in this field.
+Some miners self-medicate with alcohol.
 These factors combined are likely to blame for the high rate of alcohol abuse among workers in this industry.

 Food Service Workers

-High stress, long hours and high expectations make lawyers prime candidates for alcohol abuse.
-In fact, the American Bar Association estimates that one in five lawyers has an alcohol problem.
+High stress, long hours, and high expectations make lawyers prime candidates for alcohol abuse.
+In fact, the American Bar Association estimates that 1 in 5 lawyers has an alcohol problem.
 The depression rate, as well as the suicide rate, is very high in this industry.
 Lawyers are expected to exhibit a professional demeanor at all times, so they’re usually good at hiding emotions or problems they may be facing.
-They often fall into the category of high-functioning alcoholics because they can lead relatively successful lives while struggling with alcoholism behind the scenes.
+They often fall into the category of high-functioning alcoholics, because they can lead relatively successful lives while struggling with alcoholism behind the scenes.

-Like lawyers, doctors have high stress jobs that involve long hours and high expectations.
+Like lawyers, doctors have high-stress jobs that involve long hours and high expectations.
 As added pressure, they’re directly responsible for the lives and health of all their patients.
-Studies have found that one in ten doctors have problems with drugs or alcohol.
-Furthermore, a 2012 study by University of Washington researchers found that one in six surgeons meet the criteria for an alcohol use disorder.
+Studies have found that 1 in 10 doctors has problems with drugs or alcohol.
+Furthermore, a 2012 study by University of Washington researchers found that 1 in 6 surgeons meets the criteria for an alcohol use disorder.